Is it actually possible to travel to the Galapagos on a budget?

 Budget Accommodation in Puerto Ayora, Santa Cruz

 Hotel España – We stayed here for 5 nights and recommend.
 I don’t think you can find any centrally located hotel in the Galapagos with with A/C, private bathroom, hot water shower, and even satellite TV for only $30 including taxes.
 This is a steal.
 It’s also in perhaps the best location in Puerto Ayora.
 It is surrounded by restaurants & tour agencies, and is just a few blocks from the ferries and supermarket.
-The $30 price was a walk-in rate only for economic rooms, which are on the small side.
+The $30 price was a walk-in rate only for economic rooms, which are pretty small but suited us just fine.
 Only standard and deluxe rooms (nicer) are available online, but at a slightly higher price.
 Note: if you’re a solo traveler, you can book a room at Hotel España for $30.
-But for couples, Hotels.com has the lowest rate – search your dates and check availability here.
+But for couples, Hotels.com has the lowest online rate – search your dates and check availability here.

 Hospedaje Stefany – This is currently the least expensive private room in Puerto Ayora that you can book online ($32 per night + tax).
 We stayed there for a night to check it out.
 It was okay and we hesitantly recommend.
 It was clean & adequate, yet small, not overly comfortable, and a 5-10 minute walk from most things in PA.
 It’s definitely worth spending an extra $3 per night to secure their bigger room that has air conditioning.
 You can find it here on Booking.com.